otherness-space/immaterialize/README.md

 WP theme in some sort of alpha stage.
 While Materialize is registered and enqueued it has not been completely checked.
 The plan
+- [ ] Add PrismJS
-- [ ] Develop away from the underscores' basic Customizer using the elaborate [Make](https://thethemefoundry.com/wordpress-themes/make/), by The Theme Foundry, as a reference point.
+  [ ] Develop away from the underscores' basic Customizer using the elaborate [Make](https://thethemefoundry.com/wordpress-themes/make/), by The Theme Foundry, as a reference point.
   - [ ] Typography
   - [ ] Colors
 - [ ] Sketch out a more elaborate use of responsive delivery using Materialize.